 Testimony continues in trial of Alabama House speaker

 OPELIKA, Ala.
-(AP) – Prosecutors are nearing the end of the first week of testimony in their ethics case against Alabama House Speaker Mike Hubbard.
+(AP) – Testimony is continuing in the ethics trial of the Alabama House Speaker Mike Hubbard.

-Prosecutors have accused Hubbard of using his political positions to solicit $2.3 million in work and business investments from people with business before the Alabama Legislature.
-Defense lawyers argue that the transactions were legal and Hubbard sought advice to make sure he was within the bounds of the state ethics law.
+Prosecutors have accused Hubbard of using his political positions to make money and solicit favors such as investments from lobbyists.
+Defense lawyers argue that the transactions were aboveboard and Hubbard made sure not to run afoul of state ethics law.

 (Copyright 2016 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)